abdulsamad/frontend-fun/README.md

 ## Frontend Fun
-Online code editor for HTML, CSS, and JavaScript with live reload
+Online Web-based code editor for HTML, CSS, and JavaScript with live reload can be used for practice, quick mockups or CSS experiments

 ### :sparkles: Features
-- Preview HTML, CSS, and JavaScript with live reload and use it for practice or quick mockups
+- Preview HTML, CSS, and JavaScript with live reload
 - Backup and Restore data from anywhere with UID
 - Offline Support
 - Word Wrap on Code Editor